goooseman/devsparks-blog/content/hacks/20240715-use-string-literals-not-enums/index.md

 {{< hackermans-tip >}}

-BTW, I really love how the "Share" link functionality is implemented here: Instead of persisting your code snippet in some persistent storage, they just store it in the URL itself.
+BTW, I really love how the "Share" link functionality is implemented here: instead of persisting your code snippet in some persistent storage, they just store it in the URL itself.

 Take a look at the URL: `https://www.typescriptlang.org/play/?#code/KYOwrgtgBAwgTgTwA4BcD2MxzqAxgqAbwCgooAiAIQBUZyoBeCmugGlIoFFqAJep8tz7sy5agHkAcjHEBJSfwoTpchSIoBlcQBlF5LbvXkACjr2nDHMQCUAGnup3yxAL7FiuNCADOKKAHNgFHhkdGM4AEtcYEYoAApcRFQ0AC5YJPRMbDwEAEpGAD4iFwBudxRkGJDkrJwQfA0USJB-WKpaegAfLl4upSkZeT79Myhuk1Hxx3syjy9fAKDqsMjoxubWpgSM1PTQjCw6hqaIlvyGIsJS90DgnfCo4HXT-ziAchY33JKgA`.